About Prosthetics Advancement Lab

 Janet C Chao, BCO, CCA.
 Founder of PAL

-Prosthetics Advancement Lab (PAL) was founded in 2014 by Janet Chao, an anaplastologist and ocularist based in Sacramento, out of the desire to help advance the small field of facial prosthetics.
+Prosthetics Advancement Lab (PAL) was founded in 2014 by Janet Chao during her apprenticeship in both ocularistry and anaplastology, out of the desire to help advance the small field of facial prosthetics.
 Over the past few decades, only a handful of university programs have taught facial prosthetics and that number is decreasing.
 Currently there is no formal institution for training ocularists.
 An individual must undergo five years of apprenticeship (10,000 hours) in order to qualify for a board exam in ocularistry.
 The number of Board Certified Ocularists in the world is in the hundreds, and fewer than fifty people carry the title of Certified Clinical Anaplastologist.
 These are highly trained individuals who have the skills to create a comfortable, aesthetically pleasing facial prosthesis.

 While many talented individuals exist within these fields, it is extremely difficult for anaplastologists and ocularists to implement new ideas.
 Due to the relatively small population they serve, large entities with robust resources are rarely interested in making an investment to improve this field.
 Most anaplastologists and ocularists lack the support of an academic institution or a hospital and must rely on themselves for professional advancement.

 At the time PAL was founded, Janet had been apprenticing with a Board Certified Ocularist for three and half years.
 In February 2016, Janet received board certification status through the National Examining Board of Ocularists.
-Janet also received the title of Certified Clinical Anaplastology in June 2016 and is one of fewer than forty certified clinical anaplastologists.
-She currently works at a prosthetic eye clinic in Las Vegas and she is dedicated to making improvements in this unique field.
+She also received the title of Certified Clinical Anaplastology in June 2016 and (at the time of this certification) was one of fewer than forty certified clinical anaplastologists.
+She currently works at Ocular Artists, Inc. in Las Vegas and is dedicated to making improvements in this unique field.

 Certificate in Science Illustration